 By understanding the impact of your percentage of ownership on these things, you can leverage your influence to direct the future of the company.

 There are a few things you need to take into account when changing ownership percentages of an LLC.
 Here are the steps you need to follow:

 1. Check the company's operating agreement:

-The first step is to check the company's operating agreement.
-This document will outline how the percentage of ownership can be amended and what procedures need to be followed.
+The first step is to check the company's operating agreement carefully.
+This document will outline how ownership percentages can be amended and what procedures need to be followed.